 The human immune system’s primary home is in the gut; so gastrointestinal microbiota has a direct effect on the human body’s immune responses. – Wikipedia

 This statement above shows how important good gut health is.
 That means avoiding substances that we know damage the gut cell wall, cause inflammation in the gut and rob us from essential nutrients.
-Substances like; sugar and processed foods, hydrogenated oils, wheat, barely, rye, raw kale and other raw cruciferous veg, and of course dairy for some people.
+Substances like; sugar and processed foods, hydrogenated and seed oils, wheat, barely, rye, spelt, raw kale and other raw cruciferous veg, and of course dairy for some people.
 Then adding in foods that are gentler and more beneficial to the gut like prebiotic, probiotic and modbiotic foods (I have added a modbiotics food PDF to the Thyroid guide Facebook group for your referral).
 Foods like bone broth, grass fed meats, lightly cooked green veg and organic apples can all be very beneficial to your gut.
-Refer back to the foods in module 2.
+Refer back to the foods in week 2.
 Water is essential too for breaking down foods and transporting nutrients throughout the body.

 Researchers have found that in addition to digesting, absorbing nutrients, maintaining water and electrolyte balance, the gut is also responsible for helping the immune system recognize foreign invaders, and thus can keep us more resilient.